 9. Deep-Fried Mars Bars

 It’s a local delicacy that’s available at any chip shop in Edinburgh.
 But not every chip shop serves Mars bars with a particular oil that works best.
-The best deep-fried chocolate bar is deep fried in a separate oil and batter.
+The best deep-fried chocolate bar is deep-fried in a separate oil and batter.

-Where to get it: Bertie’s Proper Fish And Chips or Royal Mile Tavern
+Where to get it: Bertie’s Proper Fish And Chips | Royal Mile Tavern

 8. Scottish Whisky